“We will never forget.”

 Beloved and deeply missed husband and father.
 565460 Capt Mark James Hale, 2RIFLES.
 Solider of Christ and country.
 KIA Helmand Province 13/08/09 Psalm 46 v 10

-– Alix, Tori and Brenda Hale
+– Alix, Tori and Brenda Hale, ABF beneficiaries

 In Memory of Lance Corporal Peter Henry Sullivan